f00b4r0/tic2json/README.md

 **Note:** the build can be adjusted through the top Makefile variables.
 In particular, it is possible to build support for only specific version(s) of the TIC.

+For integration with embedded applications, defining `BAREBUILD` and/or `PRINT2BUF` provides access to an API that may be more suitable.
+See examples in the `embedded` folder.

 ## Usage